-19.1 The appeal process against the outcome of Stage One is a two-part process:

-- a.
-Part 1 Consideration of the Appeal by the Director of the Doctoral School (or nominee); - b.
+- 19.1 The appeal process against the outcome of Stage One is a two-part process: - a.
+Part 1 Consideration of the Appeal by the URDC Complaints and Appeals Committee; - b.
 Part 2 Appeal Hearing.

 Part 1 - Consideration of the Appeal